mrkazawa/grid_world/q_learning/README.md

 :---: | :---:
 ![first](results/scenario2/first.png?raw=true "first") | ![last](results/scenario2/last.gif?raw=true "last")

-At the left figure we can see the initialization stage of the program.
+At the left figure, we can see the initialization stage of the program.
 The policy for each grid in the picture will be set to `0.0` for all actions.
 These values will be updated after each move as the agent learning to reach the `circle`.

-The figure in the right show the states at `episode 376`.
+The figure in the right shows the states in `episode 376`.
 Assuming the starting point is grid `(1,1)`, we have two options:

 * Go through `(1,3)` the shortest path will be: